kingl0w/TDY-Parts-Knowledge-Graph/README.md

-`python src/validate.py` runs the demo dataset (`data/inventory.ttl`), which contains six deliberately broken records, so it reports `conforms: False`, prints the violations, and exits 1. that is the point: the same script is the ci gate in `.github/workflows/validate.yml`. swap in clean data and it exits 0.
+`python src/validate.py` runs the demo dataset (`data/inventory.ttl`), which contains six deliberately broken records, so it reports `conforms: False`, prints the violations, and exits 1.
+That is a local demo of the validator catching bad data.

-`pytest -q` runs against the split fixtures: it asserts `data/valid.ttl` conforms, `data/invalid.ttl` does not, the exact violation count, and that specific bad records get flagged. ci runs both.
+`pytest -q` is the ci gate (`.github/workflows/validate.yml`).
+It runs against the split
+fixtures: it asserts `data/valid.ttl` conforms, `data/invalid.ttl` does not, the exact violation count, and that specific bad records get flagged.

 ## The model

-Components (cpu, gpu, ram, storage) are subclasses of `Component`, so an rdfs reasoner infers any cpu is also a component. a `Listing` sells one component, has one condition from a controlled vocabulary (new, used, refurb, forparts), and is listed by one seller. a `GradedListing` adds a 1..10 grade and is never sold for parts.
+Components (cpu, gpu, ram, storage) are subclasses of `Component`, so an rdfs reasoner infers any cpu is also a component.
+A `Listing` sells one component, has one condition from a controlled vocabulary (new, used, refurb, forparts), and is listed by one seller.
+A `GradedListing` adds a 1..10 grade and is never sold for parts.